helping families raise disciples

 These children are disciples NOW.
 We don't see them as problems to be solved.
 They are our greatest resources.
 They are eager to learn and to grow.
 And so we want to pour into them.
 We also want to pour into you as parents, helping you grow as the disciplers of your families.
 We want you to be well equipped to fulfill the role that God has called you to - being a parent.
 Here's how we aim to raise both you and your kids as disciples:

 All kids are welcome in the main service at any time.
 But we offer age-appropriate classes for kids so they can hear the Gospel in a way that is a little easier for them to understand.
 But the frequency of those classes decrease as the kids get older.
 Those younger than kindergarten have class almost every Sunday.
 Those in elementary school stay in service for the first 20 minutes or so and then are dismissed to class.
 On the first Sunday of every month and on other occasions, we don’t offer class to them to have them as a part of the main service.
-And those in middle school and high school have class about 10 times a year.
-They are a vital part of our ministry and are serving in many areas, but we still want to offer an age-appropriate class for them from time to time.

 The elders and pastors visit families on a regular basis, spending time in their homes and getting to talk face-to-face.